JLuc/scribus-project-manager/README.md

     RRR « New version »
 ```

-## Generate table of content
+## Generate table of content and PDF Bookmarks

 Set the `pdf_bookmark_style` variable in your book config file to one of defined styles
-and `makebook` will
-- create a PDF bookmark for each paragraph using this style.
-- list all such bookmarks in a separate book_bookmarks.md file
+and `makebook` will list all such bookmarks in a separate book_bookmarks.md file

 Example config : `pdf_bookmark_style="Titre Principal Grand"`